claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

   * Impersonate by using the victim's online identity to send false/forged messages to others or to purchase goods and services.

-* Compromise of devices
+* Compromise of devices: This attack is similar to the above, but the attacker demands access to victim's devices.
+The goal is the same as the above but the result is more impactful as it restricts acess to accounts that are accessed through the device.
+It can also prevent any connection to the Internet.
+  Once an attacker has access to the device, they can use that to:
+  * Phisicall prevention of usage of the device (to call police services, for example)
-  * Access to contacts and data
+  * Access contacts and data (media or messages) stored in it
-  * Access to accounts
+  * Access to accounts and authentication mechanisms to accounts (saved passwords or authenticator apps)
   * Impersonation
-  * Denial of access to device or networks, or destruction
+  * Denial of access to device, networks or the Internet in general
+  * Destruction to the device itself and any information on it

-* Exposing of private information or media
+* Exposing of private information or media: This attack builds on top of other attacks.
-* Denial of access:
-  * Device is the main mean of contact to family and friends
+  Once an attacker has access to an account or device, they can use the access to get private information or private media stored in it.
+This can later be used for threatening, doxing, and more.

+* Denial of access: This attack can be built on top of other attacks.
+It can consist of denying access to a device, but also denying access to the Internet in general by destroying routers (or network devices), changing Wi-Fi passwords or network settings.
+The goal is to disallow access to services or contact with family and friends.
-  * Disrupting digital communications by flooding a victim's communication's tool with unwanted messages or by sending a virus program.
+  It can also take the form of sisrupting digital communications by flooding a victim's communication's tool with unwanted messages or by sending a virus program.

 * Threats
   * Sending e-mail, chat-based messages or social media messages that threatens, insults, or harasses.

 * Harrassing: This type of attacks seems to appear in different dimensions:
   * On-going harrassment with the goal of intimidation, humiliation and monitoring.
   * Harrassment that appears after a victim has "disconnected" to continue coercion: